bfroggio/heart-of-frogg/README.md

 1. Start the "Heart of Frogg" watch app on your Fitbit device
 1. Create a web source in OBS that points to `http://localhost:8080/ui`
 1. Play a game that gets your heart rate pumping!

+## Customization

+### Server Port

+The `heart-of-frogg.exe` server defaults to using port 8080.
+If you already use port 8080 for something else, you'll need to change the server port.
+To do this, edit `port.txt` to contain the port number you want to use.
+You'll need to restart the server and then update your Fitbit settings and OBS web source to use the new port number.

+### UI

+The HTML file in `/ui` is what's shown in OBS.
+If you want to customize what it looks like, go ahead!
+Tweak to your liking and then refresh your OBS source to see your changes.
+See the "How It Works" section below for details.

+## How It Works

+- The `heart-of-frogg.exe` server listens for HTTP POST calls at `http://localhost:8080/heart/:rate`
+- The Fitbit app checks your heart rate and then makes an HTTP POST call with the heart rate value to the server (e.g. `http://192.168.1.101:8080/heart/86`
+- OBS loads `index.html` as a source which uses JavaScript to periodically do an HTTP GET request to `http://localhost:8080/heart` to retrieve your current heart rate as reported to the server by your watch
+    - Currently, `index.html` shows an animation of a heart beating at the appropriate rate but it would be easy to instead show a number since the number value of your heart rate is already known by `index.html`